Stalk and cull deer

 You must be able to:

-- carry out activity safely, in line with relevant health and safety requirements
+- carry out the activity safely, in line with the relevant health and safety requirements

-- wear appropriate clothing and personal protective equipment for the activity
+- wear suitable clothing and personal protective equipment (PPE) for the activity

-- prior to stalking, identify the species, sex, age class and condition of animals that will meet cull requirements on that occasion
+- prior to stalking, identify the species, sex, age class and condition of animals that will meet the cull requirements on this occasion

-- select, transport and prepare firearm and ammunition to meet the requirements of the planned cull, in accordance with firearms legislation and industry codes of practice
+- select, transport and prepare firearms and ammunition to meet the requirements of the planned cull, in accordance with the current national firearms legislation and codes of practice

-- select, prepare and use appropriate tools and equipment needed for culling activities, safely and effectively
+- select, prepare and use the tools and equipment needed for culling activities, safely and effectively

 - demonstrate accuracy in the use of the firearm from appropriate firing positions

-- select an individual deer to meet cull requirements and assess according to trained hunter requirements
+- select an individual deer to meet the cull requirements and make an assessment according to trained hunter requirements

 - stalk deer to a distance where a safe, effective, humane and hygienic shot can be taken, taking account of the characteristics of the location

-- handle the firearm safely, securely and effectively at all times, according to relevant industry codes of practice
+- handle the firearm safely, securely and effectively at all times, in accordance with the relevant codes of practice

-- shoot deer safely, humanely and hygienically according to the features of the location and legal requirements, using shooting aids where appropriate
+- shoot the deer safely, humanely and hygienically according to the features of the location and legal requirements, using shooting aids where required

 - observe the reaction of the deer to the shot to determine its condition

-- approach shot deer safely according to its presumed condition
+- approach the shot deer safely according to its presumed condition

 - locate and confirm the condition of the shot deer

-- confirm the status of deer against cull requirements
+- confirm the status of the deer against cull requirements

-- clean, maintain and store firearm and ammunition safely and securely after use, in accordance with relevant legislation and codes of practice
+- clean, maintain and store firearms and ammunition safely and securely after use, in accordance with the relevant legislation and codes of practice

 Knowledge and Understanding